fra-yer/Earthquake-Monitor/README.md

 ### Lifetime of latest event

 This setting allows to keep the latest event for a defined amount of time, and then automatically "clear" the sensor.
 The default is 48 hours, which means that the sensor will clear two days after its last update.
-When this happens, the sensor will change its `status` attribute from "active" to "cleared".
+When this happens, the sensor will change its `status` attribute from "active" to "clear".
 When the lifetime is set to 0, data of the last earthquake will never be cleared; this was the default behavior of older versions of the integration (before 1.5.0).

 ### Timestamp settings